lordofkillz/DarkFusion/README.md

 UltraDarkFusion is designed to be modular, enabling easy integration of new algorithms and features, streamlining the end-to-end process from dataset preparation to model training.
 🚀 Getting Started with Installation

 Before diving into the code, let's set up your environment with the necessary build tools.
 Open up a command prompt and execute the following commands to download Git and CMake.
-These are essential tools for version control and building the project, respectively Install Git, Install CMake
+These are essential tools for version control and building the project, respectively Install Git and cmake close the terminal after your done this allows it to refresh otherwise you may recieve and error.

    ```sh
    winget install git.git
    winget install Kitware.CMake